f3lang/cdi/docmd/injection.md

 ### prototype inheritance
 cdi can work with prototype inheritance and will also resolve dependencies in parent prototypes.
 For more details visit {@tutorial prototype_inheritance}

+### Find your module
+The ModuleResolver has a method **getModuleNames(regex)**.
+With this method you can query all existing modules and their alias with a regular expression to find modules like controller, models etc.